astro-wjz/FLASH-code-installation/README.md

 # FLASH-code-installation

+- This is an old version guide, which is a little complicated, please see the simple version: `Guide-easy.md`

 Installation procedure of FLASH code for MHD simulation

 All of the software is open source except FLASH4.X, you should go to http://flash.uchicago.edu/site/flashcode/ to request an account.